slowernews/wisdom-tldr/README.md

 > *'Statistics are like bikinis.
 What they reveal is suggestive, but what they conceal is vital.' -- Levenstein*

 > *'«Dictator's dilemma»: when the vote goes 79% – 21% for some candidate we presume it was fair and represents a popular mandate.
 But when his excellency and Great Father of his People, gets 97% of the vote we say that is BS.'*

-> *'The highest form of the art of power is the ability to distinguish the wolves from the lambs, the foxes from hares, the hawks from vultures.'*

 And, as such, error-prone: